 Start with acquiring a piece of in-depth knowledge about the product as well as familiarizing yourself with the ICP.
 You should know all the nitty-gritty details of what you’re selling and to whom you’re selling it, thus you can highlight the features of your product that suit the needs of your prospects best.

-Invest your time in courses and trainings.
+Invest your time in courses and training.
 Hone your skills.
 Learning is a continuous process.
 Whenever you feel too comfortable, it’s probably time to take a closer look at your working style and check if you didn’t get into a rut.
 Be on top of new trends in the industry.
 Every now and then attend meetups and conferences for salespeople.
 Discover and test new software, techniques, and strategies.
 If you stop your professional development, you will stay behind others.

 Trust the process.
 The results of your actions are not visible immediately.
 It may be difficult to stay motivated if you don’t see the effects at once.
 Don’t get discouraged.
 You will see the outcome with time.